 The measure of subjective financial well-being includes financial satisfaction or satisfaction with certain financial aspects, such as being satisfied with the level of income and savings (Xiao, 2016).
 Mahdzan et al. (2019) define subjective financial well-being as perceived satisfaction with one's current financial situation, confidence and ability to cope with current and emergency expenses, and the ability to possess the financial freedom to do the things one likes to do and feel secure about one's future retirement.
 Financial satisfaction plays an important role in life satisfaction (Iramani, Lutfi, 2021).
-According to Xiao et al. (2013), there is a positive relationship between financial behavior and subjective financial well-being, i.e., those who improve their financial behavior tend to experience a higher level of subjective financial well-being. than an individual's financial action or decision.
+According to Xiao et al. (2013), there is a positive relationship between financial behavior and subjective financial well-being; that is, individuals who improve their financial behaviour tend to experience a higher level of subjective financial well-being than those who do not.
 Loo et al. (2023) argue that the relationship between financial behavior and subjective financial well-being is triggered by the locus of control, i.e., each individual's determination and belief that they are the ones who can manage their lives.
 Based on the above, the third hypothesis of the research is presented: H3.
 Financial behavior is significantly and positively related to subjective financial well-being.